Bennett-Wendorf/dotfiles/ArchInstall/README.md

 This is a small collection of scripts that will install all my apps and copy their configs into the proper directories.
-To begin, run `chmod +x <filename>` on each script to enable execution and then run `install_basic_apps.sh` or `install_full_system.sh` to get started.
+To begin, run `install_basic_apps.sh` or `install_full_system.sh` to get started.